tecnomod-um/oquare-metrics/README.md

 * Multiple ontology source folders
 * Two different ontology reasoners for ontology metrics calculation (ELK and HermiT)
 * Possibility to ignore certain files that might not want to be parsed
+* Individual ontology file parsing instead of by folders

 ## Usage
 > NOTE: :warning: